 I’ve thought about either opening some microblog or switching tools here.
 That launches me into a spiral of indecision.
-I don’t like the idea of moving to Tumblr and getting sucked into the politics of the teenage SJWs there; I don’t feel like going to Medium and competing with the New Yorker-wannabe writers there.
-I want to own my content, and not have to deal with an insane migration path when whatever hosted service gets acquired by Google and then shut down.
+I don’t like the idea of moving to Tumblr and getting sucked into the politics of the teenagers there; I don’t feel like going to Medium and competing with the New Yorker-wannabe writers there.
+I want to own my content, and not have to deal with an insane migration path when whatever hosted service gets acquired and then shut down.

 I should just get in the habit of coming here, posting something short, and not giving a fuck about the blogosphere or the business of the web, because ultimately, I don’t.
 But I guess at some level I do, and that’s the rub.